 The Data Protection contact (person responsible for maintaining records of personal data and data processing activity) is Suzanne Evans, Business Director.

-When you join Bladder Health UK we ask for your name, address, telephone number and an e-mail address (if you have one)
+a, When you join Bladder Health UK we ask for your name, address, telephone number and an email address (if you have one)

 How we collect your data?